kylejlin/autocrop/FOR_ME(KYLE).md

-# For developers
+# For me (Kyle)

-In case I (or someone else) needs to figure out how to boostrap a similar project in the future, I am saving this guide to save future me (or someone else) some time.
+In case I need to figure out how to boostrap a similar project in the future, I am saving this guide to save future me some time.

 This guide is very messy, but I'll be able to figure it out.
 Probably.